bootDNS/documentation/admin/modules/remoteQuery.md

 | REMOTEQUERY_TYPE      | splunk / |  |

-This makes it possible to pull zone data into the view of bootDNS.
+This makes it possible to pull zone data from various log mangement sources, into the view of bootDNS.
 Under a zone, there will be a "Remote Query" box, showing the results of the module.

 #### Splunk